UKCloud/documentation/articles/openshift/oshift-how-v4-update.md

 ### Mandatory updates

 We require customers to remain no further than one (1) minor version behind the latest release.
 This means when 4.x is released you must be running 4.x-1 at a minimum.
 This ensures that we can apply security and bug fixes in a timely manner to minimise any risk to your applications.
-If you're still running 4.x-2 or older two weeks after the release of 4.x, we'll reach out to arrange an upgrade.
+If you're still running 4.x-2 or older two weeks after the release of 4.x we'll reach out, via a service request in the name of the main contact, to arrange an upgrade.
 If a month after the release of 4.x the update has not been applied, UKCloud will initiate the update on behalf of the customer.

 ## Further information